mnm-team/p4-sdn/ideas/README.md

 + Long-term (for theses): translating high-level policies (intent) into low-level one (rules in P4-devices)

+## Implementing stateful firewall

+Once a stateful connection is specified from A to B, A can initiate the communication and B will respond, the firewall allows this.
+The firewall does not allow B to initiate the communication.

+A simple example using Bloom filter can be found here: https://github.com/nsg-ethz/p4-learning/tree/master/examples/stateful_firewall

 ## Implementing BGP with P4

 Similar to the implementation of OSPF with P4: https://github.com/fno2010/pwospf-p4/